streamsniperrty/2026-Plasma-Sway-Config/README.md

 First, install neovim normally through your package manager.
 Once completed, install `vim-plug` from https://github.com/junegunn/vim-plug.
 Then, copy the four files into your own file system, and sync all the plugins by running: `:PlugInstall`.

 To use the tree file browser, run `:NvimTreeOpen`.

+** NOTE: You will need to update the notification daemon on KDE Plasma once you install `sway-notification-client`.
+Follow instructions on how to revert to the KDE Plasma notifications.